Yamasee: Language

+For this reason, Yamasee and Guale are linked together, sometimes as a single entity.

 Linguists note that the Spanish documents are not originals and may have been edited at a later date.
 The name Chiluque is probably a loanword, as it seems also to have been absorbed into the Timucua language.
 Thus, the connection of Yamasee with Muskogean is unsupported.

 A document in a British colonial archive suggests that the Yamasees originally spoke Cherokee, an Iroquoian language, but had learned another language.
-For a time they were allied with the Cherokee, but are believed to have been a distinct people.
+For a time they were allied with the Cherokee but are believed to have been a distinct people.
+In 1715 Col. George Chicken stated that he was told that the Yammasses were the ancient people of the Cherokee.